dornaweb/product-specifications/readme.txt

 Russian ( Thanks to Илья Китаев )

 To contribute in translating this plugin contact me : info@dornaweb.com

+= Development =
+Product specifications is also available at [github](https://github.com/dornaweb/product-specifications/ "Product specifications plugin"), Feel free to fork it.

 == Installation ==